RealAllenDa/MinecraftServerHelper/README.md

 Run the program again, then you shall see the help message.

 # Compatibility
-The MCSH is (theoretically) compatible with all systems running Python, but some of the functionalities may be limited.
+The MCSH is (theoretically) compatible with all systems running Python, but for compatibility consideration, it's only designed to be run in Linux, Windows, and Mac.

-For example, the *Performance Tester* may only run on Linux and Windows platform.

 # Command line tools